SamuAES/BirdWatcher/README.md

 ● You can add comments to other users sightings and you can add other people to your friend list.

+● You can follow other users and you can see who is following you.

+# Still in progress

+● Add functionalities to management page so admin and moderators can ban/unban users and delete comments or sightings.

+● Add database for birds so users can get additional information about birds if they click on bird name.

+● Add funtionality that users can search for bird sightings by username or birdname.

+● Customize the layout and interface of the pages.

+# How to test the program

-You can test te program by creating database according to schema.sql.
-Create .env file and store there your DATABASE_URL and secret_key.
-Then run the flask app.
+● Create a database according to schema.sql

+● Create .env file and store there:

+    DATABASE_URL = postgresql://username:password@host:port/dtabase_name
+    SECRET_KEY = 'your secret key'
+    admin = 'username'  #This username will have admin rights.

+● Install python dependencies from requirements.txt

+● Run flask